• Home

 Three things to know about the comments:

-3. or they are what I learned from the painting once it was done.
+3. they are what I learned from the painting once it was done.

 What I offer does NOT explain the painting or its "meaning."
 Nor is it what you are supposed to think.

 Commentary can be a portal or a curtain.
 It can open a door for discovery or it can blind you from seeing for yourself.
-Here it is simply a view from the artist's perspective.
 As a viewer, you are the one who finishes the painting with your own insights.

 .